Diabetes Center of Excellence - Diabetes Self Management Education

 Heywood Hospital Diabetes Education Program is certified by the American Diabetes Association (ADA) and the American Association of Diabetes Educators (AADE).
 The program offers the most qualified educational services to patients in the surrounding area with its dual certification.

-Click here to view the "JOHN HOPKINS DIABETES GUIDE," an online resource.
-It is accreditated by the American Diabetes Association and the Joint Commission of Accreditated Hospitals Organization's standards for practice of care.
+Click here to view the JOHNS HOPKINS DIABETES GUIDE, an online resource.
+It is accreditated by the American Diabetes Association and the Joint Commission of Accreditated Hospitals Organization's standards for practice and care.

 Self-management education is an essential component of diabetes treatment.
 Participants in an ADA or AADE program will be taught self-care skills that will promote better management of his or her diabetes.
 Through the support of the diabetes health care team and increased knowledge and awareness of diabetes, patients can assume a major part of the responsibility for their diabetes management with a goal of preventing or prolonging the complications of diabetes.